-Unfortunately, ALL the significant projects have been ignored by subsequent city councils and no council member has championed them during the past 12 years.
+Unfortunately, ALL the significant projects in the Specific Plan that were proposed by our community have been ignored by subsequent city councils, and NO council member has been a strong advocate for improving Downtown.

 2025 Priorities